 Number 2: Gladiator

 Gladiator is a nearly unrivaled masterpiece.
 Director Ridley Scott is at peak form here, as he gets the absolute best out of everyone in this action-packed, soul-stirring swords and sandals epic.
 David Franzoni, John Logan, and William Nicholson’s writing is incredible, and helped create a handful of my favorite scenes in any film.
 The score from Hans Zimmer, Lisa Gerrard, and Klaus Badelt perfectly suits each and every moment in the film, be it a chaotic battle or calm, yet harrowing dialogue.
 Leading the all-around amazing cast are Russell Crowe and Joaquin Phoenix, who deliver a pair of powerhouse performances and give us one of cinema’s greatest heroes and villains respectively.
 Gladiator gets my undivided attention each and every time I go back to it, completely enveloping me in the story.
-It gets me totally invested in the harrowing journey of Maximus Decimus Meridius again and again, and leaves me emotionally drained even after dozens of rewatches.
+It gets me totally invested in the harrowing journey of Maximus Decimus Meridius again and again, and leaves me more than entertained even after dozens of rewatches.

 Number 1: Three Billboards Outside Ebbing, Missouri